Smiling in a photo is good.

-The ultrasound of your baby?
+Maybe the ultrasound of your baby...

-A family portrait that shows the "real us"?
+The family portrait that shows the "real us"?

-You know... the stuff you would save if the house was on fire.
+You know, the stuff you would save if the house was on fire.

-Now, I can't compete with ultrasounds and finger-paint, but what I can offer you is this: a perfect portrait that you can have in your hands next week.
+Now, I certainly can't compete with ultrasounds and finger-paint, but what I can offer you is this: a perfect portrait that you can have in your hands next week.

 This is the part where I tell you my life story.